don-tnowe/godot-wyvernshield/README.md

 ## ![Combat Moves](README/title_moves.png)

     The meat of the battles.
-Do a variety of stuff - on demand.
+Do a variety of stuff - on command.

 Main purpose is to exchange hits between actors.
-If attacks must be spawned in the world, must be used by **Weapon**s and **HeroWeapon**s.
+You can use them directly on other actors with `use_directly()`, but if attacks must be spawned in the world, must be used by **Weapon**s with `use_power()` and **HeroWeapon**s with player input.

 They can spawn scenes, of which most should be **DamageArea**s that hit **Hurtbox**es (*not **CombatActor**s themselves!*).
 The Base Power defines damage dealt.
 Optionally, moves cost the actor various types of energy, or even health!